DebdipBhaduri/PhonenumberDetails/README.md

 # PhonenumberDetails_Project
-The project you've shared is a simple Python script that utilizes the phonenumbers library to provide information about a phone number entered by the user.
-It allows the user to input a phone number in international format (including the country code) and then extracts and displays details such as the timezone, carrier, and geographic region associated with that phone number.

 Here's an overview of the project:

 Importing Libraries: The script begins by importing the necessary modules from the phonenumbers library.
 These modules are essential for parsing and extracting information from phone numbers.

-User Input: The script prompts the user to input a phone number with a + sign and the country code (e.g., +1 for the United States).
+User Input: The script prompts the user to input a phone number with a "+" sign and the country code (e.g., "+1" for the United States).
 This input method is user-friendly and ensures that the country code is included.

 Parsing the Phone Number: The user's input is parsed using phonenumbers.parse(), which is the correct method for parsing phone numbers with the library.
 The resulting phone object contains information about the phone number.